rochars/byte-data/README.md

 Overflow or underflow on integers will throw *"Overflow."* and *"Underflow."* errors, respectively.

 ### Host endianness
 This library works in little-endian hosts.
+Trying to use **byte-data** in a big-endian environment will issue an error.

 ## API